-My practice originates from the idea of art as a coping mechanism, working instinctively and expressively with a range of various paint and mediums to achieve my desired outcomes, allowing myself to be free with the paint.
+My practice originates from the idea of art as a coping mechanism, by working instinctively and expressively with a range of various paint and mediums to achieve my desired outcomes, allowing myself to be free with the paint.
 I personally use this method to help me escape and cope with the overbearing emotions from life that I feel on a day to day basis.
 As an empathetic person, I often struggle with viewing the hurt in this world and suffer from anxiety.
 Painting helps me to silence the voices of unreason.

 For the past year, i have been investigating the impact a gallery space has on the art work compared to being viewed in the studio space whilst contemplating where the art begins, lives and thrives.
 I have experimented strongly with the idea of the studio space being a “live” piece of work where the art lives.
 In the studio space you capture the breath of the artist and can see the organic production of the art.